Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 I didn't think so ;)

-That's why I created these tips on picking the very best backpacking rice for your hiking menus, based on your individual needs.
+That's why I created these tips on picking the very best hiking rice for your backpacking menus, based on your individual needs.

 Regardless of the color of the rice, you'll be getting about 200 calories from it as you digest and relax after your meal.